 Every case is different, but an average would be four visits over three weeks, plus any minor adjustments required after initial wear.
 A partial denture may be simpler.

 This is a difficult question—some people have a fifteen-year-old denture that still fits like new, while other people need at least a reline every two years.
 The average would be at least a reline every five years.
 Factors such as osteoporosis and diabetes that increase bone loss under the denture will have you needing a reline or replacement sooner.
 Good quality dentures will usually need replacement because of changes to the bone and gums before the denture itself wears out.

 Many people have the option of placing implants, small screw-shaped artificial roots, into the bone and having a prosthesis made on top of these.
 Occasionally a person will have problems tolerating even the best-made denture, and we may prescribe two or more implants to “snap” the denture onto in the mouth.
 In other cases, implants with a metal bar to snap on to are indicated.
 And in other cases, we can make a denture that is screwed into implants and “fixed”, meaning that it is not removable by the patient.

 We do!
-Our dentists all enjoy working with denture patients, and we also have Andy, a full time licensed denturist on staff.
+Our dentists all enjoy working with denture patients, and we also have Mason, a full time licensed denturist on staff.
 As mentioned above, every case is different.
 At your initial examination, we will take some records and possibly a radiograph of your jaws, and discuss the type of treatment that is best for you.
 Please feel free to bring your spouse along, as well as any questions, old dentures, or photographs of your desired look.
 Call us today—we look forward to helping you with your oral health needs.

 If you would like to schedule your first appointment or would simply like to ask a question about the services that we offer, please give us a call on 780-488-0383 and we will give you a call back to talk through your needs further.
 Alternatively you can enter your details into the form.